Promoting Media Accountability in South East Europe and Turkey

-National Roundtables: Addressing online hate speech and the role of media accountability mechanisms: In cooperation with the South East European Network for Professionalization of Media (SEENPM) and existing press councils in the region, media professionals, media experts and representatives of media accountability bodies met to discuss the results of a draft survey assessing trends in hate speech across South East Europe and Turkey.
+A research has been conducted to identify measures needed by media and other organizations to address hate speech in online media, as well as these measures’ effectiveness and impact on freedom of expression.
+In cooperation with the South East European Network for Professionalization of Media (SEENPM) and existing press councils in the region, media professionals, media experts and representatives of media accountability bodies met to discuss the results of a draft survey assessing trends in hate speech across South East Europe and Turkey.

 Previous action in support of Media Accountability in South East Europe and Turkey

 The current initiative builds on a European Union-funded project that was led by UNESCO from August 2008 to February 2011 in Albania, Bosnia and Herzegovina, Croatia, Montenegro, Serbia, the Former Yugoslav Republic of Macedonia and Turkey, as well as in Kosovo (as understood under UN Security Council Resolution 1244).
 This initial project, entitled “Alignment to International Standards in the Media Sector of South East-European Countries”, supported the development of self-regulation mechanisms and the adoption of media accountability best practices through two series of local roundtables, two region-wide meetings and a closing conference organized in Paris in January 2011.
 The closing conference brought together press council members, new ombudsmen, editors, journalists, academics, and representatives from media institutes, civil society and international organizations.
 Participants also shared knowledge through the publication Professional Journalism and Self-Regulation.
 New Media, Old Dilemmas in South East Europe and Turkey and a special section on Professional Journalistic Standards and Codes of Ethics developed on UNESCO’s website.